Skip to Main Content

 • Is the title's electronic presentation comparable to the tangible version?

 Government information in electronic format may require more staff time to assist patrons.
-Reference staff and Government Documents staff in Simpson Library decide together whether to make electronic substitutions.
+Research librarians and Government Documents staff in Simpson Library decide together whether to make electronic substitutions.
 Web links are included in the online library catalog.
 The Library maintains a link for government information on the Library Home Page.

 Retention of substituted materials follows the retention rules of a selective depository.
 Tangible products appearing in the Superseded List that are substituted with an electronic equivalent are superseded in the regular fashion (see section on weeding).